-In 2014, a further development of the Hexa-Hive – the installation Hexa-Hive Village with Airstrip for Bees – was shown as part of the art exhibition Semi-Wild Gardens at Kouvola city art museum and in 2016, the installation was placed in Tarja Halonen Park, a public area in the centre of Helsinki.
+The installation Hexa-Hive Village with Airstrip for Bees was shown for the first time in 2015 as part of the art exhibition Semi-Wild Gardens at Kouvola city Poikilo Art Museum.
+In 2016, the installation was placed in Tarja Halonen Park, a public area in the centre of Helsinki.

-Airstrip for Pollinators is a flower bed, with a selection of native Finnish plants that bloom one after another, from April to end of September.
-It is a narrow stripe which aims to animate desert like green areas of grass that have nothing to offer pollinators by offering nectar and pollen to them.
+Airstrip for Pollinators is a flower bed, with a selection of native Finnish plants that bloom one after another, normally from April to end of September and offer nectar and pollen for bees and other insects.
+It is a narrow stripe which aims to animate typical desert like green areas of grass that have nothing or very little to offer pollinators.

 The article was published in the Urban Forestry and Urban Greening magazine, Volume 30 in March 2018, within a special issue on urban gardens.
 Please find an abstract here.